 Sales supervisor or retail store manager: One large focus of this job is supervising and coordinating activities for retail workers in a department or an entire store.
 In addition, sales supervisors manage day-to-day operations, such as budgeting, marketing, scheduling staff hours, and ensuring the store meets financial goals.

-Average salaries in 2019, Bureau of Labor Statistics (BLS)*
+Average salaries, Bureau of Labor Statistics (BLS)*

 With a bachelor’s degree in business management, your job opportunities and earning potential may be higher.
 These jobs may include: